rempixel/yihongjiang-the-other-one-a25/README.md

 ### Instructions

 1. Divide yourselves into groups of 3 - 5 students.
-Everybody in your group should have chosen the same option for A4 (creative coding OR components).
+Everybody in your group should have chosen the same option for A4 (creative coding OR components). **MAKE SURE TO REGISTER YOUR GROUP ON CANVAS** just as you've done with previous group assignments in this class.

 2. Go to the version of A4 your group did not choose and complete the assignment with the following modifications:
     * **[Components](https://github.com/jmcuneo/a4-components-a25):** You should start with the existing submission for A2 or A3 for one of your group members.